Invasive Species Management: Upland, Wetland & Aquatic Weed Control

 Monitoring Invasive Aquatic Plants

 Monitoring is a key component to successful invasive species management.
-With regular inspections of your sites, you can identify and control problem species before they have a chance to proliferate.
+With regular inspections of your sites, you can identify and control submerged, floating, and emergent plants before they have a chance to proliferate.
 Early identification will also greatly reduce the expense associated with control, allowing for small-scale selective treatments rather than the large-scale and expansive treatments that are required once a problem species has taken over.

 Once an invasive aquatic plant species have been identified through testing or close inspection under a microscope, an experienced aquatic management professional may recommend a number of management strategies, depending on the type of vegetation present.
 SOLitude regularly manages invasive plants on sites of all sizes.
 Our scientific team has access to new technologies like advanced drone technology for aquatic weed applications and extensive experience to know what specific herbicide and application techniques are most appropriate for a given site.